Timiz0r/monja/CONTRIBUTING.md

 If helper functions are quite small, they can instead go at the bottom of the block they're in.

 If a lot of data needs to be captured, using a lambda is also viable, keeping in mind the other alternatives.

+### Results and errors
+Do not return results whose errors contain no helpful information.
+For example, this means not returning an `Err(std::io::Error)`, which, while describing the error, completely lacks context (such as a path).